guidohu/owncloud-upload-cleaner/README.md

 # owncloud-upload-cleaner

-If you sync your photos and videos from your phone automatically to Owncloud you might end up with duplicates and zero byte files.
-This is a tool that helps you clean up upload folders of Owncloud.
+If you sync your photos and videos from your phone automatically to owncloud you might end up with duplicates and zero byte files ([see bug](https://github.com/owncloud/android/issues/3983)).
+This is a tool that helps you clean up upload folders of owncloud.

 This tool comes with a UI because that way it is more accessible to a broader audience.
 It also comes with a pre-built OSX version.